 Then comes the easy but time consuming part of transferring your media files and content to the NAS or computer hard drives.
 You can also take the opportunity to set up any apps or software you want to use.
 When the transfer is complete, you can take advantage of your DIY media server by using it for media streaming, storage and more.

 Things You’ll Need

-Above is how to set up your DIY home media server in a nutshell, but now our experts are going into more detail on the components you will need.
+Above is how to set up your DIY media servers in a nutshell, but now our experts are going into more detail on the components you will need.

 A NAS is essentially a mini storage or computing device for your media content.
-Since the media server is used to bring movies, music and more to your device, you want your system to be connected to your home Wi-Fi network.
+Since the media server is used to bring TV shows, movies, music and more to your devices, you want your system to be connected to your home Wi-Fi network.